Canada's dairy industry at a glance

-The Canadian cheese industry has entered into a maturity phase, evidenced by its know-how developed through extensive cheese making traditions and the diversity of its more than 1000 varieties of cheese (cow, goat, ewe and water buffalo).
+The Canadian cheese industry has entered into a maturity phase, evidenced by its know-how developed through extensive cheese making traditions and the diversity of approximately 1,450 varieties of cheese (cow, goat, ewe and water buffalo).
 Many of these are recognized around the world for their quality and taste.

 Source: Statistics Canada

 The table below represents the data to produce the graph above

 Dairy Trade in Canada represented in million of dollars between 2010 and 2019

 |Dairy Exports from Canada||227.2||252.0||237.4||262.0||281.5||211.1||235.3||398.8||378.6||430.7|

 |Canadian Dairy Trade Balance||(383.1)||(417.9)||(440.0)||(489.2)||(617.7)||(689.5)||(734.4)||(473.8)||(468.8)||(517.4)|